nating/personal-notes/fifth-year/next-generation-networks/spectrum-sharing.md

 * 802.11ay is being developed by the IEEE and is aiming at data rates in excess of 30 Gbps, which would allow full movies to be downloaded in a second.

+* In the US, they share the 3.5GHz band (but devices must be in a bit from the coastline).

-* Nicola refers to 5GHz as *"The promised land of unlicensed capability"* (TODO not sure why...).
+* Nicola refers to the 5GHz band as *"The promised land of unlicensed capability"* (TODO not sure why...).

 * The 71-76GHz band is not relevant in the context of cognitive radio systems' coexistence with radar systems.